Welcome to Phenix City, Alabama

 Knowledge of:

-• Public works safety rules and procedures.
+• Utility safety rules and procedures.

 • Policies, rules and regulations of the City of Phenix City.